 ⇒Firstly, if it does increase the oxidation of fat, what fat is being predominantly oxidised?
 If it’s IMTGs in muscle tissue, then it will do nothing for improving body composition.
 If it’s subcutaneous fat, then great!
 But at this time, we don’t have a clear cut answer.

 ⇒Furthermore, fasted cardio is likely to make it more difficult to maintain or build muscle tissue due to potential nitrogen losses.
 However, the magnitude of this effect will depend on how much fasted cardio you do, your diet, protein intake and your training program.

 ⇒Lastly, fasted cardio might make it more difficult to have an intense training session, reducing the number of calories you potentially burn overall.
 This can make it difficult to maintain an overall calorie deficit depending on other factors (such as nutrition, the magnitude of your calorie deficit and how often you train).
 This might make your fat loss efforts harder.

 The Thermic Effect Of Food, Maybe Fasted Cardio Is Not The Answer!

-The bottom line: having a meal before exercise might increase the TEF following exercise, allowing for potentially more calories to be burned (in comparison to those that exercise fasted).
-This will aid in increasing OVERALL calories burned during the entire day to help those to maintain a CALORIE DEFICIT needed for their weight loss goals.
+Having a meal before exercise might increase the TEF following exercise, allowing for potentially more calories to be burned (in comparison to those that exercise fasted).
+This will aid in increasing overall calories burned during the entire day to help those to maintain a calorie deficit needed for their weight loss goals.